elwinar/rcoredump/README.md

         address of the destination host (default "http://localhost:1105") -filelog string
-        path of the file to log into ('-' for stdout) (default "-") -send-executable
+        path of the file to log into ('-' for stdout) (default "-") -src string
-        send the executable along with the dump (default true) -src string
         path of the coredump to send to the host ('-' for stdin) (default "-") -syslog